SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 This will:

 - Start a local Daml sandbox on an available port.
-- Run the projection runner to project events from the sandbox into a Postgres instance created using `docker compose` on an available port.
+- Run PQS (Scribe) to write events from the sandbox into a Postgres instance created using `docker compose` on an available port.
 The compose file can be found under `wallet-views/java`.
 - Perform basic tests to make sure the TypeScript client can retrieve data from the API.
 - Tear down the sandbox and wallet views application at the end of the test suite.